 dOn August 12, 2020, the Art in Public Places Committee approved the Call to Artists for the Duval County Courthouse Plaza and appointed the Art Selection Panel.
 Click here for direct link to CAFE software to apply.

 On February 8, 2020, artists, architects, urban planners and others gathered at the Haskell offices to discuss and draw ideas for a new plaza.
 Organized by the Jacksonville Chapter of the American Institute of Architects.

-Judge Tatiana Salvador Judge Dawn K. Hudson Allison Galloway, Cathedral Arts Project Dr. Diana Greene, Duval Public Schools Maria Hane, MOSH Holly Keris, Cummer Museum Caitlín Doherty, MOCA Jacksonville Preston Haskell, Haskell Company Lori Boyer, DIA Numa Saisselin, Downtown Vision / Florida Theater Chris Flagg, Landscape Architect Aleizha Batson, JTA David Goldberg, JEA Charles Moreland, Office of the Mayor Bill Joyce, Jacksonville Public Works Tim Snyder, Jacksonville University
+Judge Tatiana Salvador, Co-Chairperson Judge Dawn K. Hudson, Co-Chairperson Allison Galloway, Cathedral Arts Project Dr. Diana Greene, Duval Public Schools Maria Hane, MOSH Holly Keris, Cummer Museum Caitlín Doherty, MOCA Jacksonville Preston Haskell, Haskell Company Lori Boyer, DIA Numa Saisselin, Downtown Vision / Florida Theater Chris Flagg, Landscape Architect Aleizha Batson, JTA David Goldberg, JEA Charles Moreland, Office of the Mayor Bill Joyce, Jacksonville Public Works Tim Snyder, Jacksonville University

 The Cultural Council of Greater Jacksonville is sponsored in part by the City of Jacksonville and by the Florida Department of State, Division of Cultural Affairs, the Florida Council on Arts and Culture, and the State of Florida.